mikahanninen/robots/powerautomate-robocorp-controlroom/README.md

 ## Steps

-Assumption.
-You have some Sharepoint list which benefits from this Robot.
+Assumption: You have some Sharepoint list which benefits from this Robot.

 1. Create a Robocorp Robot task which will execute on email trigger
 2. Configure a process in Robocorp Control Room